iree-org/iree/integrations/tensorflow/e2e/README.md

-NOTE: We are in the process of reworking how backend specification functions, so you have to specify the target name including the name of the test suite and using a specific backend pair even if you are overriding the backends.
+NOTE: We are in the process of reworking how backend specification functions, so you have to specify the target name including the name of the test suite and a specific backend pair even if you are overriding the backends.
 The override backends take precedence.

 ```shell
 # For locally running tests and iterating on backend development,